sfigg/commercialization-public/manufacture/iot/build-retail-image.md

 **Build the image**

 1. [Get a code-signing certificate](https://docs.microsoft.com/windows-hardware/drivers/dashboard/get-a-code-signing-certificate).
 For the kernel driver signing, Standard Code signing certificate is sufficient.
+You will require an EV cert to access the Device Update Center in Hardware Dev Center portal.

 2. Configure the cross-signing certificate to be used for retail signing.
 Edit setsignature.cmd file to set SIGNTOOL_OEM_SIGN: